'I can't breathe': Four Minneapolis officers fired after death of George Floyd

-MINNEAPOLIS, Minnesota -- Four Minneapolis police officers who were involved in the arrest of a black man who died in police custody were fired Tuesday after a bystander's video showed the man pleading that he could not breathe as a white officer knelt on his neck.
+MINNEAPOLIS, Minnesota -- Four Minneapolis officers involved in the arrest of a black man who died in police custody were fired Tuesday, hours after a bystander's video showed an officer kneeling on the handcuffed man's neck, even after he pleaded that he could not breathe and stopped moving.

-Minneapolis Mayor Jacob Frey tweeted about the firings, saying "This is the right call."
+Mayor Jacob Frey announced the firings on Twitter, saying "This is the right call."

-The man's death Monday night after he struggled with officers was under investigation by the FBI and state law enforcement authorities.
-It drew comparisons to the case of Eric Garner, an unarmed black man who died in 2014 in New York after he was placed in a chokehold by police and pleaded for his life, saying he could not breathe.
+The man's death Monday night was under investigation by the FBI and state law enforcement authorities.
+It immediately drew comparisons to the case of Eric Garner, an unarmed black man who died in 2014 in New York after he was placed in a chokehold by police and pleaded for his life, saying he could not breathe.

-Minneapolis Mayor Jacob Frey apologized to the black community Tuesday in a post on his Facebook page.
+In a post on his Facebook page, Frey apologized Tuesday to the black community for the officer's treatment of the man, who was later identified as 46-year-old George Floyd, who worked security at a restaurant.

 "Being Black in America should not be a death sentence.
 For five minutes, we watched a white officer press his knee into a Black man's neck.
 Five minutes.
 When you hear someone calling for help, you're supposed to help.
 This officer failed in the most basic, human sense," Frey posted.

+Floyd also moans.
+One of the officers tells him to "relax."
+The man calls for his mother and says: "My stomach hurts, my neck hurts, everything hurts ...
+I can't breathe."
+As bystanders shout their concern, one officer says, "He's talking, so he's breathing."

-After several minutes, one of the officers tells the man to "relax."
-Minutes pass, and the man becomes motionless under the officer's restraint.
-The officer leaves his knee on the man's neck for several minutes more.
+But Floyd stops talking and slowly becomes motionless under the officer's restraint.
+The officer does not remove his knee until the man is loaded onto a gurney by paramedics.

 Several witnesses had gathered on a nearby sidewalk, some recording the scene on their phones.
-The bystanders became increasingly agitated as the man pleaded with police.
-One bystander told officers they need to let him breathe.
-Another yelled at them to check the man's pulse.
+The bystanders become increasingly agitated.
+One man yells repeatedly.
+"He's not responsive right now!"
+Two witnesses, including one woman who said she was a Minneapolis firefighter, yell at the officers to check the man's pulse.
+"Check his pulse right now and tell me what it is!" she said.

+At one point, an officer says: "Don't do drugs, guys."
+And one man yells, "Don't do drugs, bro?
+What is that?
+What do you think this is?"

+The Hennepin County medical examiner identified Floyd but said the cause of death was pending.

+Floyd had worked security for five years at a restaurant called Conga Latin Bistro and rented a home from the restaurant owner, Jovanni Thunstrom.

+He was "a good friend, person and a good tenant," the restaurateur told the Star Tribune.
+"He was family.
+His co-workers and friends loved him."

-The man who died was identified as George Floyd by Ben Crump, a prominent civil rights and personal injury attorney who said he had been hired by Floyd's family.
+Ben Crump, a prominent civil rights and personal injury attorney, said he had been hired by Floyd's family.

 "We all watched the horrific death of George Floyd on video as witnesses begged the police officer to take him into the police car and get off his neck," Crump said in a statement.
 "This abusive, excessive and inhumane use of force cost the life of a man who was being detained by the police for questioning about a non-violent charge."